 Nestled in Historic Old Town Albuquerque, the American International Rattlesnake Museum features species of rattlesnakes from all over the world.
 Learn about the bad reputation rattlesnakes have had, and why these slithery serpents aren’t as scary as you might think.

 Petroglyph National Monument

 Get outdoors by taking a hike on one of the trails at the Petroglyph National Monument, site of one of the largest petroglyph sites in North America.
 Native Americans and Spanish settlers carved symbols and designs into rocks hundreds of years ago, and the images can be viewed on a number of trails ranging from a short walk to a 2.2-mile hike.

 Things can get … well, electric, at Electric Playhouse.
 With dozens of constantly rotating games to choose from, boredom is the last thing on anyone’s mind.
 Kids and adults alike can enjoy brain teasers or burn off some energy with games featuring more movement.
 No experience is the same!

 National Museum of Nuclear Science & History

 Learn about the Atomic Age at the National Museum of Nuclear Science and History.
 See how contributions from here in New Mexico shaped nuclear science as we know it.
-Visitors can also check out “To The Moon: Snoopy Soars with NASA,” an inside look at the Apollo 10 mission and Snoopy’s role in that flight.
-The exhibit runs through May 15.
+Visitors can also check out “So Ready for Laughter: The Legacy of Bob Hope," which explains Bob Hope's role in WWII history and beyond.
+The exhibition opens Feb.
+17.